home | what's new | other sitescontact | about

 True mate: A companion to the materialist is hardly more than pleasure-source; an asset on the balance sheet, a property interest, employed to “make me happy.”
 The more detached one becomes from spiritual reality, the more one will attempt to sedate oneself, will escape from his despair with bromides, will compensate for a “hole in the heart” by rabid quest for sensual pleasure, mere bio-stimulation; further, the more depersonalized will become the mate in this Machiavellian process.
 This mere bed-mate, this flesh-mate - not soul-mate - is chosen for “perfect resume” traits in a mercenary “hiring process” to serve private interests, with little to no desire for mind-to-mind union.

 Reincarnation: A materialist is blind to the “life within,” knows nothing of life coming only from life, only from God.
 In this existential deficit, this existential crisis, he imagines, as materialists do, that life springs unbidden from inert matter.
 In materialistic science, this distorted view issues in belief in the Big Bang, a “something from nothing” event.
 However, as better thinkers have wryly pointed out, “If you can believe that the whole universe sprang from nothing, then, what can’t you believe?”
 Yes – what can’t you believe?
-And in this vein of “life emanating from nothing,” we find a near-kin sister-view: life, higher sentient life, a purported evolved life, flowing from non-life, from mere experience, from going through the motions of what didn’t work the first time, didn’t work for others, and has never worked for anyone.
+And in this vein of “life emanating from nothing,” we find a near-kin sister-view: life, higher sentient life, a purported evolved life, flowing from non-life, from mere experience, from going through the motions of what didn’t work the first time in an earlier life, didn’t work for others, and has never worked for anyone.
 Yes, what can't you believe?
 However, this repackaged “life from non-life” is accepted by millions as the ripest wisdom – but only by those who have not known the inner “God-life.”

 We could go on in our iconoclasm; indeed, a failure to access or recognize the “inner life” will impinge upon – not just “the five” but -- every aspect of thought and action.
 It colors everything that one does, plans, or imagines.